Skip to content

 Get-HotFix

-1. Display environment variables:
+1. Show environment variables:

 set

-2. Retrieve environment variables using PowerShell:
+2. PowerShell:

 Get-ChildItem Env:

-1. List all scheduled tasks:
+1. List scheduled tasks:

 schtasks

-2. Retrieve scheduled tasks using PowerShell:
+2. PowerShell:

 Get-ScheduledTask